 Resources Available at the Instructor Site

-If you are using the 4th edition of Matter & Interactions in the course you are teaching, you may register at the Instructor Site to get access to the following resources:
+If you are teaching a course in which students use the 4th edition of Matter & Interactions, you may register at the Instructor Site to get access to the following resources:

 Annotated videos of segments of lectures on Volume 1 by Ruth Chabay and Volume 2 by Matthew Kohlmyer.
 Many instructors have found these useful for getting a sense of pace and level of presentation.
 Public versions of these videos are available on the Student site.

 Instructor’s Guide to Computational Modeling

 An overview of computational modeling in Matter & Interactions 4th edition, with FAQ for instructors, instructional goals, and a complete set of computational activities for mechanics and E&M. The computational activities have been rewritten to take advantage of the greatly increased support for computation in the 4th edition, including explicit instruction in how to use VPython.
 LaTeX files are provided to allow instructors to revise and extend these activities.